cmtkdot/xdelo-app/supabase/functions/media_group_sync_cron/README.md

 1. Finds media groups with inconsistent `analyzed_content` (some messages have it, others don't)
 2. Identifies the best source message to use as a reference (prioritizing messages with captions)
 3. Uses the `sync_media_group_captions` function to synchronize all messages in each group
-4. Records all operations to the `audit_logs` table for monitoring
+4. Records all operations to the `unified_audit_logs` table for monitoring

 ## Schedule